 2007–2008 Energy and Empowerment Community-Based Research Grants

-In year one, two E&E Grants were utilized and one other project initiated.
+In year one, two E&E Grants were utilized and one other project was initiated.

 Erin Finsel, Phil Hawn, and HomeGrown HideAways E&E Grant

 Berea College students Erin Finsel and Phil Hawn worked with HomeGrown HideAways to construct the first code-approved Earthbag home in Kentucky and a code-approved Strawbale/Cob art studio during the summer of 2008.
 Dr. Richard Olson was the faculty sponsor of this project.